ibm-cloud-docs/dr-automation-powervs/architecture-dr-automation.md

 {{site.data.keyword.DR_full}} is a robust disaster recovery solution that is designed for IBM data centers, distinct from general IBM Cloud resources.
 This solution uses dedicated network configurations and direct-attached storage to provide secure, reliable disaster recovery (DR) capabilities.
 {: shortdesc}

-The IBM Cloud Service Framework facilitates seamless deployment and management of {{site.data.keyword.DR_full_notm}} by integrating key components such as the Service Broker, Resource Management controller (RMC), and IBM Cloud catalog.
-This framework streamlines the DR setup process, enhances security, and ensures compliance, delivering a comprehensive DR solution within the IBM Cloud infrastructure.

 Explore the following sections to understand the {{site.data.keyword.DR_full_notm}} architecture, features, hardware requirements, and network configurations.